photonstorm/lazer/worklog.md

 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)
 * The MultiFile and File relationship is slightly wrong, it should be a chained Promise and not store a reference to the resolve / reject functions, but instead return Promise.resolve.

+### 18th January 2016

+Ported over the Circle class and broke it down into a nicer and much smaller plain object, plus supporting functions such as Circumference, Clone, ContainsXY, Equals, Random and Translate.

+Wrote tests for all of the functions and managed to optimize several of them in the process.

+Trying to decide what to do with the geometry intersection functions, they could either live in geom/intersects or in the actual shape folders, such as geom/circle/intersects/.

 ### 14th January 2016